o3de/o3de.org/content/docs/user-guide/testing/best-practices/_index.md

 TEST(MathTests, FastSquare_Integer_Squared2)
 {
-    // relies on a duplicate implementation of the production code which contains
+    // Relies on a duplicate implementation of the production code that contains
-    // the same bug, and only helps prove the production bug was not changed int tenSquared = CalculateTestSquare(10);
+    // the same bug, thus only proves the production bug was not changed int tenSquared = CalculateTestSquare(10);
     int result = Math::FastSquare(10);
     ASSERT_EQ(result, tenSquared);